Career Definition of a Travel Agent

 Economic and Career Outlook

 Job opportunities for travel agents are expected to decline by 26% between 2019 and 2029, according to the BLS.
 Most opportunities were anticipated to be available through customized travel and adventure trips or tours that clients may be interested in.
 The reason this field will decline is that individuals are often planning and booking trips through websites, which can be more efficient and cost-effective.
 The BLS reported that the median salary for travel agents or travel consultants was $40,660 per year in 2019.

 Other careers to consider include:

 Depending on the area of specialty, these clerks collect information, maintain records and pass information on to customers.
 Information clerks typically hold a high school diploma or have completed some postsecondary education.
-A slower-than-average job growth of 2% was expected in these positions from 2014-2024, according to the BLS.
-In 2015, the BLS revealed an annual median wage of $27,300 for information clerks and receptionists.
+A decline of 3% was expected in these positions from 2019-2029, according to the BLS.
+In 2019, the BLS revealed an annual median wage of $35,390 for information clerks and receptionists.

 Meeting, Convention and Event Planner

 These planners normally have bachelor's degrees and some experience working in planning or hotels, and they're responsible for coordinating all avenues of professional events and meetings.
 Faster-than-average employment growth of 8% was projected by the BLS for this profession during the 2019-2029 decade.
 The BLS reported median earnings of $50,600 per year for these planners in 2019.